‘Farthest’ and ‘Furthest’ are superlative adjectives or adverbs. Both these words are irregular superlative forms of the word ‘Far’.

 Above two sentences denote the physical distance.
 More importantly, they are in comparison with something.

-Sentence (i) talks about John who lives the farthest in comparison to the students of his class.
-Sentence (ii) talks about the distance ran by a person in comparison with his other distances covered.
+Sentence (i) talks about John, who lives the farthest compared to the students in his class.
+Sentence (ii) talks about the distance a person runs compared to the other spaces covered.

 - ‘Farthest’ can also indicate the time factor indirectly.